 Preparing to Replace a Double Hung Window

-When replacing the entire double hung window or just one sash, measurement is the first and a very important step.
+When replacing the entire double-hung window or just one sash, measurement is the first and a very important step.
 The new window is going to fit into the old jambs and window space, so it needs to fit properly.
-Measure the length in three places and the width in three places and use the smallest measurement to order the new window or sash.
+Measure the length and the width carefully and use the smallest measurements to order the new window or sash so that it doesn't fit too tight and allows for movements and/or sealing and caulking.

 Prepare Window for New Sash